the unknown world: ? (Infernal figures)

-Short summary of ‘Infernal Figures’, by Ryunosuke Akutagawa:
+Brief summary of "Infernal figures", by Ryunosuke Akutagawa:

-The daughter of Yoshihidé, a great painter of great renown with a very haughty character, beautiful and young, is welcomed into the home of the Lord of Horikawa, who is of great kindness and to whom the people pay particular respect.
-Her father wanted her to return to their home, but the Lord refused; instead, he commissioned her to paint a picture, The Screen of Infernal Figures.
-He asked her to depict the Hell and its vices.
-So, when he was making this screen, he often asked his apprentices to pose for him so that he could reproduce them in his painting, as Yoshihidé needed to see things before painting them.
-However, the models and apprentices he used were abused and even died, because what he did to them was so cruel.
-Above all, he did not mind sacrificing his daughter for his art.
-Finally, after the screen had been handed over, the painter committed suicide, and the exercise was interpreted as a punishment from the Lord.
+The daughter of Yoshihidé, a great painter of renown with a very haughty character, beautiful and young, was welcomed into the home of the lord of Horikawa, a man of great kindness who commanded particular respect from the inhabitants of that region.
+Her father wanted her to return home, but the lord refused; instead, he commissioned her to paint The Screen of Infernal Figures.
+He asked her to depict Hell and its vices.
+In creating this screen, Yoshihidé often asked his apprentices to pose for him so that he could reproduce them in his painting, as the painter needed to see things before painting them.
+However, the models and apprentices he used were mistreated and even died, so cruel was what he did to them.
+Above all, he did not hesitate to sacrifice his daughter for his art.
+Finally, after the screen was handed over, the painter committed suicide, and the exercise was interpreted as a punishment from the Lord.
 Hell is him, Yoshihidé, with his pride and obsessive carelessness.
-For me, this is a representation of humanity's crime, that of existing.
+For me, it represents humanity's crime of existing.

 acrylic on 50x100 cm canvas